Mixed Bernstein-Fourier Approximants for Optimal Trajectory Generation with Periodic Behavior: Numerical Examples

 \subsubsection{Results}

 We now present the numerical solutions to the above problem.
 We use MATLAB\textsuperscript{\textregistered}'s built-in \textit{fmincon} function as an off-the-shelf numerical solver to solve the NLP problem.
-We set $n_{B} = 70$ and $n_{F} = 12$, i.e., we use $70^{th}$ order Bernstein polynomials and $12^{th}$ order Fourier series to construct candidate UAV trajectories using $n_{t} = N_{B} = 70$.
+We set $n_{B} = 70$ and $n_{F} = 12$, i.e., we use $70^{th}$ order Bernstein polynomials and $12^{th}$ order Fourier series to construct candidate UAV trajectories using $n_{t} = n_{B} = 70$.
 Because we need to determine the horizontal position, $(x_{A},y_{A})$, and the heading of the UAV at each time step, the state vector has three entries.
 Therefore, the decision vector has 288 decision variables (71 from the Bernstein part and 25 from the Fourier part of the approximation, for each of the three states) to be determined by the solver.
 For comparison, we also used a regular Bernstein-based solver, as presented in~\cite{cichella_optimal_2021}.
 The current study indicates that Bernstein approximants of at least $282^{nd}$ order are required for the \textit{fmincon} function to converge when the number of function evaluations is limited to a million.
-Note that this is almost three times more than the number of variables used by the proposed mixed approximation, as the total length of the decision vector is 846.
+Note that this is almost three times more than the number of variables used by the proposed mixed approximation, as the total length of the decision vector is 846: the three coefficients fixed by the given initial conditions through the Bernstein endpoint-value property are known a priori and are therefore excluded from the count.
+For the mixed approximant, in contrast, the initial condition couples all coefficients of each state linearly and fixes no single coefficient a priori, so all 288 coefficients remain decision variables.
 In terms of computation time, the mixed method converged in approximately 20 s when initialized with zero Fourier coefficients (``cold start''), demonstrating the solver's ability to identify periodic structures from scratch.
 When initialized with the regulated LS solution (``warm start''), the time dropped to 3.5 s.
 This compares favorably to the Bernstein-only baseline, which took 8 s for the lower-order (but infeasible) solution, and 160 s for a high-order ($n_B=1000$) solution that still violated the constraint by 4 m.
 Additionally, Bernstein-only approximants achieve safety constraints only asymptotically.
-When the strict 100 m no-fly zone was applied to the Bernstein-only solver, the optimization failed to converge to a feasible solution (maximum violation $\approx 12$ m with $n_B=282$).
+When the strict 100~m no-fly zone was applied to the Bernstein-only solver, the optimization failed to converge to a feasible solution (maximum violation $\approx 12$ m with $n_B=282$).
 Consequently, to allow for a valid cost comparison, we extended the no-flight zone radius to 112~m for these approximants.